wwong4374/rewards-points/README.md

   {"payer": "PEPSI", "points": -100}
 ]
 ```
-NOTE: Suppose Cheerios earned 300 and spent 200 points on November 1.
-Cheerios therefore has a net balance of 300 - 200 = 100 points available to spend as of November 1.
+For any given day, a payer may not spend more points than they earned.
+This applies even if the payer earned additional points on a later day.

-Even if Cheerios earned additional points after November 1, no more than 100 points may be deducted from Cheerios on November 1.
-The system is set up such that no payer's point balance, as of any date, may go negative.
+For example, supposed DANNON earned 300 points on Nov 1, spent 200 points on Nov 1, and earned 1000 points on Nov 9.
+On a subsequent point spend, no more than 300 - 200 = 100 points may be spent from DANNON's balance as of Nov 1,  because otherwise its point balance as of Nov 1 would go negative.

 ### Points Balance

 The service should also return the points balance for each payer.
-For example, if Dannon has 700 points and Pepsi has 1000 points, a `GET` request to `/points/balance` should return:
+For example, if Dannon has 700 points and Pepsi has 1000 points, a `GET` request to `/points` should return:
 ```javascript
 {
   "DANNON": 700,